livekit/components-js/README.md

 # LiveKit Components

-Create your [LiveKit](https://livekit.io) experience without worrying about state.
+Create your [LiveKit](https://livekit.io) WebRTC experience without worrying about state.

+> **Disclaimer** This is project is in active development and open sourced as a developer preview.
+While APIs are unlikely to drastically change from here onwards, there's still the chance that some things might need tweaking after an update.
+We appreciate feedback from the community and are planning to incorporate your feedback to get to a stable version as soon as possible!

 ## About LiveKit Components